sveronneau/gcp/MIG/README.md

 # gcp/MIG
-Terraform script to create a an instance template and a instance group with a minimum of 3 instances running.
+Terraform script to create a an instance template and an instance group with a minimum of 3 NGINX instances running.
+It also opens port 80 and 443 in firewall rules for default network for target with the tag nginx.

 Scripts uses a GCP service account and a JSON file with your account token and ENV VARS